imjoy-team/ImJoy/docs/i2k_tutorial.md

 }
 ```

-?> If you get it working, you can also change easily switch to sever-side segmentation by changing the line `const cellpose = await api.getPlugin('CellPose-Segmentation')` into `const cellpose = await api.showDialog({src: 'https://cellpose.org/'})`.
+?> If you get it working, you can also easily switch to sever-side segmentation by changing the line `const cellpose = await api.getPlugin('CellPose-Segmentation')` into `const cellpose = await api.showDialog({src: 'https://cellpose.org/'})`.
 This is doable, because they share the same plugin API (e.g. `segment` with the same function signature).

 ## 5. Use ImJoy in Juptyer notebooks and Colab